penguoir/nextstep-content/front-end/tips-for-learning/index.md

 * **Have fun.**

-  If what you're trying to learn is boring, try to figure out how you could use it in an actual project.
+  If what you're trying to learn is boring, try to figure out how to use it in an actual project.
 If that doesn't work, move on to something else for a bit.
 Bored students don't learn well.